Iterative development and debugging with Azure Data Factory and Synapse Analytics pipelines

 APPLIES TO: Azure Data Factory Azure Synapse Analytics

 Azure Data Factory and Synapse Analytics supports iterative development and debugging of pipelines.
 These features allow you to test your changes before creating a pull request or publishing them to the service.

 For an eight-minute introduction and demonstration of this feature, watch the following video:

 Debugging a pipeline

 As you author using the pipeline canvas, you can test your activities using the Debug capability.
 When you do test runs, you don't have to publish your changes to the service before you select Debug.
 This feature is helpful in scenarios where you want to make sure that the changes work as expected before you update the workflow.

 As the pipeline is running, you can see the results of each activity in the Output tab of the pipeline canvas.

 View the results of your test runs in the Output window of the pipeline canvas.

 After a test run succeeds, add more activities to your pipeline and continue debugging in an iterative manner.
 You can also Cancel a test run while it is in progress.

-Data Factory also lets you debug until you reach a particular activity on the pipeline canvas.
-Just put a breakpoint on the activity until which you want to test, and select Debug.
-Data Factory ensures that the test runs only until the breakpoint activity on the pipeline canvas.
+The service allows for you to debug a pipeline until you reach a particular activity on the pipeline canvas.
+Put a breakpoint on the activity until which you want to test, and select Debug.
+The service ensures that the test runs only until the breakpoint activity on the pipeline canvas.
 This Debug Until feature is useful when you don't want to test the entire pipeline, but only a subset of activities inside the pipeline.